robotson/oh_see_args/README.md

 [tesseract] - pyocr supports other libs for this but the code I wrote assumes this one.
 Install it with all the optional languages for a massive help text!
 [tesseract]:https://github.com/tesseract-ocr/tesseract

+and we use PIL to read an image. duh

 ## Usage:
-Run OCR on a provided path to an image file with optional language
+Run OCR on a provided path to an image file, with optional language.

 Basic command line usage:
 ```
 python oh_see_args.py path_to_image [language_code]
 ```

-path_to_image:  Provide the full path to the image you wish to run OCR on
+`path_to_image:`  Provide the full path to the image you wish to run OCR on

-language_code:  Specify language (defaults to english if no code provided)
+`language_code:`  Specify language (defaults to english if no code provided)